Ayurvedic Pathology Program 3 terms

 Ayurvedic systemic pathology is the study of how Ayurveda understands and treats disease.
 During three modular terms, the Ayurvedic Pathology Course (A.P.P.) provides essential knowledge of Ayurvedic wisdom and the structure of disease.
 You will learn how to analyze the extent of pathogenesis and the causative factors of disease and gain the ability to develop appropriate solutions that provide a pathway to maintain and regain health and rejuvenation.
 We will discuss herbs and other Ayurvedic remedies, used for treating specific diseases affecting any dhātu (tissues), upadhātu (sub-tissues), mala (waste) or srotas (channels) in any stage of the disease pathology, including disease pathologies in prenatal or postnatal women.

-We will explore the application of disease analysis and the development of appropriate approaches to disease resolution and management following the structure of Ayurvedic systemic pathology.
-Winter term offers a continued in-depth look at the disease states within the scope of Ayurvedic pathology, the development of solution pathways for regaining balance from the later stages of the Ayurvedic Pathogenesis Model, the use of rejuvenation therapies and discussions regarding integrated medicine.
-Topics included: brain and nerve, bone, muscle, fat, sexual function.
+Application of disease analysis, development of appropriate approaches to disease resolution and management following the structure of Ayurvedic systemic pathology.
+Continued in-depth look at the disease states within the Ayurvedic pathology, the development of solution pathways for regaining balance from the later stages of the Ayurvedic Pathogenesis Model, the use of rejuvenation therapies and discussions regarding integrated medicine.
+Included: brain and nerve, bone, muscle, fat, sexual.

 Spring Term Srotas, Dhatu & Organ Disease (Term 3)

 This class addresses pathologies specific to organs.
 Included: dosha movement, disease by dosha, dosha behavior, pathology by dosha, nerve pathologies, pain, reproductive disease, genetics and constitution, endocrine pathologies and immune pathologies.

 Starts Oct 12, 2023